welcome banner

 OTP = One-Time Passcode, highly secure.
 Note: a passcode is not to be confused with a password!

-In plain vanilla 2FA, an OTP arrives, typically, in a text message sent promptly to your smartphone.
+But now, in plain vanilla 2FA, an OTP arrives, typically as a text message sent promptly to you.

 The OTP you get this way is usually a 6-digit code you will then enter onto the service access webpage.